 5 MINUTE READ

-- Cross functional power has to be earned
+- Cross functional influence has to be earned

-- Cross functional "power plays" are vital leadership skills
+- Cross functional influence is a vital leadership skill

-"Power" is the ability to exert influence and control.
-"Power dynamics" refer to how people exercise, cede and negotiate power.
-Effective cross functional operators work the power dynamics in their favor, and are able to influence across the organization.
+Influence is the ability to effect the behavior of others.
+Effective cross functional operators are able to influence across the organization.

 It used to be, companies that had effective cross functional operators had a big competitive advantage.
 Now, if you don't have effective cross functional operators, you're at a competitive disadvantage.